The chaos at Germany's financial regulators

 The coalition partners have published a watered-down version that protects SPD Finance Minister Olaf Scholz, whose ministry oversees financial regulator BaFin, and CDU Economy Minister Peter Altmaier.

-I’m presuming no one has actually read the AfD.
+I’m presuming no one has actually read the AfD one.
 That said, the committee was actually led by an AfD MdB and it has been widely praised for its diligence in piecing all the evidence together in just nine months.

 The version that seems most likely to be both competent and rigorous though, is the one produced by the Greens, FDP and Die Linke.